Photo: Tony Harrington

 30 Ways to Protect the World from Climate Change: Our Climate Justice!,

-Greenhouse Gas Reduction and Emissions Trading, by Mizuho Corporate and Mizuho Information & Research Institute (Nikkan Kogyo Shimbun)
+Greenhouse Gas Reduction and Emissions Trading, Mizuho Corporate and Mizuho Information & Research Institute (Nikkan Kogyo Shimbun)